Frequently Asked Questions

 It’s true that with the rise in tuition fees, one of the most important factors when choosing a university course is what job it can get you when you finish.
 Luckily, out of the most popular universities in the UK, Cardiff University students have some of the best graduate prospects.
-According to Unistats, 92% of our students are either in work or further study six months after graduation.
+According to Unistats, 95% of our music students are either in work or further study six months after graduation.

 “Music graduates have a good employment record.
 The majority, in some cases as many as 95% of a graduate cohort, secure employment or enrol for postgraduate study within six months of graduation… As a result of their highly developed collaborative and transferable skills, music graduates are becoming increasingly attractive to employers in industry, retailing and other areas.”